Emerald Hill

 Finn’s early satirical writings, featuring the character Hans Schwartz, reflect his internal struggle with the ethical cost of colonialism.
 The "mask of exile" allowed Finn to express his disappointment, but ancestral wisdom reveals this dismay is actually the land's own suffering imprinted on the settler’s soul.
 The domestic instability of the Finn family serves as a spiritual warning:

-Can a secure home cannot be built on stolen ground ?
+Can a secure home be built

 APPENDIX